spookysalsa/medermade.github.io/week-2/6-blog-template/README.md

 - Position HTML elements using CSS padding, borders, and margins

 ## Summary
-In this challenge, you will be building a blog template using the wireframe you made in the [3-wireframing](../3-wireframing) challenge.
-You may not use Bootstrap or any other design framework for your site.
+In this challenge, you will be building a blog template in HTML using the wireframe you made in the [3-wireframing](../3-wireframing) challenge.

 This is a mandatory pairing challenge, which means you will need to work on it with a partner.
 Remember to time box!